-- Use the SELECT knob or or or to select either LLPOSITION, TIME/DATE or SOG/COG.
-MANUAL LL is described separately. - Press the (ENT) key.
-The On/Off option is displayed. - Use the SELECT knob or any microphone key to select either On or Off. - Press the (ENT) key to store the selection and exit to the previous menu.
+Use the SELECT/ENT knob or or to select either LLPOSITION,

+TIME/DATE or SOG/COG.
+MANUAL LL is described separately.

+- Push the SELECT/ENT knob.
+The On/Off option is displayed. - Use the SELECT/ENT knob or any microphone key to select either On or Off. - Push the SELECT/ENT knob to store the selection and exit to the previous menu.